Chateau Lascombes

 2013 Lascombes 89p

 Tasted twice - last time in December 2016.
 Consistent notes.
 Quite successful for the vintage.
-Adorable, light, round and soft.
+Adorable, light, round, and soft.
 Very tasty.
-Bad weather conditions during the growing season didn't allow to make better wine.
-To consume before its 10 years birthday.
+Bad weather conditions during the growing season prevented the production of a better wine.
+To consume before its tenth birthday.

 2012 Lascombes 93p

 Tasted five times - last time in September 2017.
 Consistent notes.
-Lovely, aromatic, catchy, seductive and tasty wine, which takes you by storm.
+A lovely, aromatic, catchy, seductive, and tasty wine that takes you by storm.
 Sweet fruit and tannin, all packed in velvet.
-Not that rich, concentrated and long as 2016, 2015 and 2010, but who cares.
+Barely as rich, concentrated, and long as 2016, 2015, and 2010, but who cares?
 Significantly cheaper than chateaux' big vintages.
 Splendid effort for the vintage!

 2011 Lascombes 88p

 Tasted in September 2019.
-Fruity, lovely and elegant.
-Not so sexy, attractive and seductive 2012, light and with a good finish.
+Fruity, lovely, and elegant.
+Not as sexy, attractive, or seductive as 2012, but light and with a good finish.

 2010 Lascombes 94p